 Senator CARDIN.
 I would just argue both countries go well beyond their nuclear problems.
+The CHAIRMAN.
+There is no question about that.
+I agree with

-The Chairman.
+The CHAIRMAN.
 There is no question about that.
 I agree with that 100 percent.
 But the meddling they are doing in the Middle East is a very bad situation for us.